th-1982/weber-restaurant/README.md

 * **Logout:** This page implements a modal for users to securely log out of their account and ensure a user-friendly experience when exiting the current session.
 * **Home page:** The page is accessible to both client and staff users and includes restaurant details, special dishes, and reviews.
 A call to action to encourage users to make a reservation like  Book a Table.
 It also provides a welcoming overview of the restaurant for all visitors.
 * **Menu:** The page is open to all users and displays the restaurant's menu items.
 An "Add to Favourite" feature is available only to logged-in clients.
-* **Reservations/Profile:** Exclusive to authenticated users (clients and staff).
+* **Reservations:** Exclusive to authenticated users (clients and staff).
 This page enables authenticated users to make or manage bookings and provides a personalized space for users to handle their reservations and account details.
 * **Contact:** contains information visible to all users and provides details on the restaurant's location, opening & closing times, and contact information for easy access.
 * **Staff Manage Bookings:** Limited to staff members only and exclusively accessible to staff members.
 This page displays a comprehensive view of all registered bookings, offering tools for efficient management through grouping and filtering by date.